-- Developing your business plan will help you visualise and elaborate your ideas more clearly.
+- Developing your business plan will help you visualise and elaborate your business ideas more clearly.

-- You will be able to identify what matters and what doesn’t, meaning you will save precious time.
+- You will be able to identify what matters and what doesn’t.
+This will save precious time.

-- Having your business plan written down makes it a lot easier to identify any gaps and where you might need to put in more effort.
+- Having your business plan written down makes it a lot easier to identify any gaps.
+It will also show where you might need to put in more effort.

 - Once your business plan is written down, you will be able to compare your company’s performance to it.

-- By having your team involved in the whole business plan writing process, you will develop and boost their commitment to the company.
+- It is important to have your team involved in the whole business plan writing process.
+In this way, you will develop and boost their commitment to the company.

-Here is a list of 6 tips which you will need to know in order to write a convincing business plan:
+Here is a list of tips that you will need to know in order to write a convincing business plan.

-Your business plan will have a lot more impact if you are able to give hard facts to back up your claims.
-This might mean providing statistics, a quote from a customer, or examples of other similar businesses.
-You don’t necessarily have to provide loads of details but examples and evidence will make your potential investors feel a lot more confident that your business is a viable investment.
+You don’t necessarily have to provide loads of details.
+Yet, examples and evidence will make your potential investors feel a lot more confident that your business is a viable investment.

 Your business plan will set out clear goals and a strategy to achieve these.
 This means your business objectives should be at the very core of your plan.

-Here is a list of 6 elements which you will find in more business plans:
+Here is a list of elements that you will find in most business plans.

 The executive summary gives an overview of the business and presents the mission statement.
-It will also include information about the business’s leadership, employees, location, and operations.
+It will also include information about the business’: